Kirk Cousins: 2012

 Cousins' second NFL appearance came in Week 14 against the Baltimore Ravens.
-On the final drive of the game, with the Redskins down 8, Griffin suffered a knee injury.
-Cousins went 2–2 and finished the drive with an 11-yard touchdown pass to Pierre Garçon with 29 seconds remaining, to bring the Redskins within 2 points of the Ravens.
+On the final drive of the game, with the Redskins down by eight points, Griffin suffered a knee injury.
+Cousins completed both of his passing attempts for 26 yards and finished the drive with an 11-yard touchdown pass to Pierre Garçon with 29 seconds remaining, to bring the Redskins within two points of the Ravens.
 On the two-point conversion, Shanahan called for a run-pass option, and Cousins scored on a quarterback draw to tie the game at 28.
 The Redskins would win in overtime 31–28.

-The following week, on December 15, 2012, Cousins was announced as the Redskins starter for the Week 15 game against the Cleveland Browns, marking his first NFL start.
+Cousins was named the starter for the next game against the Cleveland Browns, marking his first NFL start.
 After a slow first half, Cousins rallied the offense to a 28-point second half.
-Cousins finished the day 26-of-37 for 329 yards with 2 touchdown passes, bringing the Redskins a 38–21 win.
-Later that week, Cousins was voted the Pepsi NFL Rookie of the Week, becoming the third Redskins rookie to receive the honor that season (after Griffin and Alfred Morris).
+Cousins finished the 38–21 road victory completing 26-of-37 for 329 yards and two touchdowns.
+He was voted the Pepsi NFL Rookie of the Week, becoming the third Redskins rookie to receive the honor that season (after Griffin and Alfred Morris).

 Cousins finished his rookie year with 466 passing yards, four touchdowns, and three interceptions in three games and one start.
 The Redskins finished atop the NFC East with a 10–6 record.
 In the Wild Card Round, they faced the Seattle Seahawks.
 In the 24–14 loss, Cousins came into the game late in the fourth quarter in relief of an injured Griffin.
-He finished the game 3-of-10 for 31 yards and was unable to rally the team to victory.
+He finished the game completing three of 10 passes for 31 yards.

 2013

-On December 11, 2013, Cousins was named starting quarterback for the rest of the year after Shanahan deactivated Robert Griffin III for the remainder of the season in order to protect him for the following year, with Rex Grossman as Cousins's backup.
-In Week 15, in a narrow 27–26 loss to the Falcons, he finished 29-of-45 for 381 yards, three touchdowns, and two interceptions.
+Cousins made his season debut in Week 8 against the Denver Broncos and finished the 45–21 road loss completing five of nine passes for 48 yards and two interceptions.
+During Week 14 against the Kansas City Chiefs, Cousins relieved a struggling Robert Griffin III late in the fourth quarter and threw for 59 yards in the 45–10 loss.
+On December 11, 2013, Cousins was named starting quarterback for the rest of the year after Shanahan deactivated Griffin for the rest of the season in order to protect him for the following year, with Rex Grossman as the backup.
+Cousins played well in the narrow Week 15 27–26 road loss to the Falcons, completing 29-of-45 passes for 381 yards, three touchdowns, and two interceptions.
+In the next game against the Dallas Cowboys, he threw for 197 yards, a touchdown, and an interception during the narrow 24–23 loss.
+Cousins struggled during the regular season finale against the New York Giants, completing 19-of-49 passes for 169 yards and two interceptions in the 20–6 road loss.

 Cousins finished his second professional season with 854 passing yards, four touchdowns, and seven interceptions in five games and three starts.